Europe's woes weigh on Club Med bookings

 “The second half is looking more fragile with bookings in line with our forecasts but down slightly in recent weeks,” one trader said.

-Revenue in the first six months to April 30 rose 4.6 percent to 798 million euros.
+Revenue in the first six months to April 30 rose 4.6 percent to 798 million euros, while net profit rose 72 percent to 17 million euros, helped by asset sales.

-The winter season in France and Austria benefited from growing numbers of Brazilian clients tempted to try the Club Med resorts in Europe, Giscard d‘Estaing said.

-In France, business volume rose 5.3 percent during the winter season, outperforming a 4.2 percent decline in the national tourism market.

-Giscard d‘Estaing told Reuters after the news conference that he had “no particular worry” over the Club Med operations in Greece, where the group owns two villages and has no debt.

-“There is no particular plan,” he said when asked if Club Med was drawing up contingency plans for Greece’s possible euro zone exit.
+Analysts polled by Thomson Reuters I/B/E/S had expected net profit of 18 million euros on sales of 800 million euros.

-The closely watched metric of operating income at holiday villages before depreciation, amortization and provisions rose to 10.9 percent of sales from 10.7 percent a year ago.
+The closely watched metric of operating income at holiday villages before depreciation, amortisation and provisions rose to 10.9 percent of sales from 10.7 percent a year ago.

 Club Med cautioned that this ratio could be around 9 percent for the full-year given worsening European markets.
 It had earlier expected a margin above 9 percent of sales.